pizzawarrior/CAVIAR-Auto-Sales/README.md

 ## Running the Project

-1. Fork and clone the repo
+1. Fork and clone the repository
+2. From terminal cd into the project directory
-2. Run the following commands in your terminal:
+3. Make sure Docker desktop is running, and run the following commands in your terminal:
 - docker volume create beta-data
 - docker-compose build
 - docker-compose up

+_Disregard a potential error that may pop-up related to 'missing an environment variable.
+This does not affect performance'_

 To view the project, open http://localhost:3000/

-## Design
 # App Design

 ![Alt text](Caviar-Model-Diagram.png)